After separating from your partner, you might not see your child often – for example, one or two weekends a month or just in the school holidays.

 - If your older child wants to stay at a friend’s house instead of yours, you could invite his friend as well.

 My daughter went through a stage of refusing to make the trip over to be with me.
 I was hurt but eventually I arranged to come down and stay in a hotel for a week, so I could take her out for dinner, see movies, pick her up from a late-night party on a Saturday night and of course go shopping.
 I felt I needed to reach out and let her know I still cared.

 – Mel, 36, divorced for four years and father of one child

 Talking to partners and stepchildren

-If you’ve repartnered, you might feel guilty or sad that you’re spending more time with your stepchildren than with your own children.
+If you’re distance or part-time parenting and you have a new partner, you might feel guilty or sad that you’re spending more time with your stepchildren than with your own children.

-When your child comes to visit, your new partner, shared children or stepchildren might feel hurt or jealous of the attention you give your child.
-This is normal.
+And when your child comes to visit, your new partner, shared children or stepchildren might feel hurt or jealous of the attention you give your child.